 Thanks Undercover Recruiter.
-I have a genuine passion for working with marketers of all levels.
+Lisa has a genuine passion for working with marketers of all levels.
 Recruitment Marketing is a critical part of a recruitment business.
-2019 needs to be a year of the “4Cs” – candidates, clients, colleagues and cash – not just clicks and content!
+This year needs to be a year of the “4Cs” – candidates, clients, colleagues and cash – not just clicks and content!

 I train and mentor recruitment marketers to generate the 4Cs: candidates, clients, colleagues and cash.

 Our high intensity interval training (Recruitment HIIT) helps recruiters source, convert quicker and develop healthy pipelines.
 Recruitment HIIT is an exciting recruitment training platform for recruiters to speedily learn skills to be more successful with Adapt, Bullhorn, LinkedIn, Job Adverts, Inbound Sales, Digital and Email Marketing.
 Try Recruitment HIIT for free, or arrange a call with me - press one of the magic buttons below.

 4 Questions for Recruitment Leaders and Marketers Who Need to Generate More Sales